 Taken simultaneously with MATH.1220, this 1-credit course offers students taking MATH.1220 supplemental instructions to foster a greater opportunity for successful completion of Management Calculus.
 The course credit cannot be used to satisfy the credits required for graduation, but may be used to satisfy credits required for full time student status.

 A continuation of Math 1200.
 Covers exponential and logarithmic functions, trigonometric and inverse trigonometric functions, and trigonometric identities.

-Pre-req: ALEKS Math Placement 65 or higher, or MATH.1200 Precalculus Mathematics I with a B- or higher, or MATH.1210 Management Precalculus with a B- or higher.
+Pre-req: ALEKS Math Placement 55 or higher, or a B- or higher in either MATH.1200 Precalculus Mathematics I or MATH.1210 Management Precalculus.